Ball Python Care 101 for Beginners

 For an in-depth look at what finicky eaters ball pythons are, check out our article on how long ball pythons can go without food!

-When they aren’t being picky and turning their noses up at their food, most ball pythons prefer to eat mice and rats.
+Most ball pythons love eating mice and rats.
 Depending on how large your snake is and their personal preferences, they may prefer eating mice to rats or vice versa.

 You can feed a ball python frozen (mostly thawed before eating) mice or rats.
-These are readily available from pet shops as well as online retailers in bulk or for individual purchase.
+These are readily available from pet shops or you can order them in bulk online.

-While ball pythons would ideally eat live prey, it’s best to avoid offering live animals to them in captivity, since the process of hunting can be stressful and cause injuries to your snake while their prey struggles to escape.
-Many reptile owners have cited incidents of their snakes sustaining painful bites and scratches while attempting to take down live prey — some pythons have even lost their eyes to such injuries!
+While ball pythons would ideally eat live prey, it’s best to avoid offering live animals to them in captivity.
+The process of hunting can be stressful for pythons and cause injuries to your snake while their prey struggles to escape.
+Many reptile owners have reported incidents of their snakes sustaining painful bites and scratches while attempting to take down live prey — some pythons have even lost their eyes to such injuries, so stick to dead prey.

 Sizing your ball python’s food correctly is also very important.
 If the prey item is too large, then they can either choke, become impacted, or refuse the food entirely.
 If it is too small, then your snake is not going to get a proper meal and may even be bored or disinterested in their food.